github-pfeifer-syscon-de/background/README.md

 # background
-a live star desktop background
-(if you expect to see pictures of neil degrasse tyson i'm sorry, this was not my intention). see AUTHORS for &copy; included data.
+a live star desktop background (some of the info functions are liunx specific) (if you expect to see pictures of neil degrasse tyson i'm sorry, this was not my intention). see AUTHORS for &copy; included data.